 The brand name has been acquired by toy manufacturer Corgi Toys, who has made efforts in recent years to revive it.

-What's your Bassett Lowke worth?
+What's your Bassett Lowke worth in 2021?
 Here are some recently sold items.